elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_05.md

 **Figure 1:** The Australian BioCommons collates materials from their events and shares them via Zenodo where they are assigned a DOI and authors are identified via their ORCIDs.
 [View this record on Zenodo.](https://zenodo.org/record/6350808#.YkPhE25Bw3Q)

-### 2. Assign own persistent identifier for events combined with DOI for material
+### 2. Creating virtual collections of training materials and assigning own PIDs
 [CLARIN](https://www.clarin.eu/) is a digital research infrastructure offering data, tools and services to support research based on language resources.
 Currently, the infrastructure does not have a centralised repository to store all the training and learning materials produced during the training events and workshops.

 A training event usually consists of: slides, handouts, GitHub page, video tutorials, language resources, datasets and/or tools.
 The slides and handouts are published on the event web page, while the video recordings of the presentations are published on the CLARIN YouTube channel.
 On the other hand, the language resources and tools used during the training are stored in the CLARIN national repositories with a **unique** identifier assigned by the institution, and can be cited.